- 4 hrs ago Daily Horoscope: 18 January 2020

 Swami Vivekananda always condemned weakness in any form.
 A short story narrated by the Swami on the true worth of things-which we normally think as 'all good things 'conveys the truth.
 This year, 12 January will mark his 157th birth anniversary.

 An astrologer once approached the king and predicted that he would die in six months.
-The king's fear new no bounds.
-However the minister, tried to comfort the king by saying the words of such people ought not to be taken seriously.
-The fright of the king however weighed down the words of the minister.
+The king's fear knew no bounds.
+However, the minister tried to comfort the king by saying the words of such people ought not to be taken seriously.
+The fright of the king, however, weighed down the words of the minister.

 The minister then sent word to the astrologer, who appeared in the court of the king once again.
 The minister asked the astrologer if his prediction was true.
 The astrologer vouched that his calculations were accurate.
 This unnerved the king even more.